 We Can Be Mended by Veronica Roth

-We can be Mended offers Divergent Series fans a “post-epilogue epilogue”.
+We can be Mended offers Divergent Series‘ fans a “post-epilogue epilogue”.
 It provides a sort of closure for those who felt there was an emotional cliffhanger.
 While I can appreciate why the author concluded the story the way she did, I am not entirely sure I like it.
 But then again, I am among the many fans who were heartbroken at the end of the Divergent Series.
-If you wish to read that fantastic series, here is the link to the 4-book collection.
+If you wish to read that fantastic series, check out the 4-book collection!

 Unstuffed: Decluttering Your Home, Mind, and Soul by Ruth Soukup

 Along the same line as 31 Days to a Clutter-Free Life, Unstuffed offers a more in depth view of how we get ourselves into the messy, cluttered life that most of us wish to escape from.
-Not much of a detailed de-cluttering to do list on this book; the author offers her personal experiences with stuff and how she has worked or keeps working to live and unstuffed life.
+Not much of a detailed de-cluttering to do list on this book; the author offers her personal experiences with stuff and how she has worked on or continues to work to live an unstuffed life.

 Blogging For Dummies by Amy Lupold Bair

 *Will offer my opinion when I finish it.
-However, Blogging For Dummies figures as a must-read in most of the blog posts I have read in regards to blogging, so if that interests you, you might want to check it out 😉
+However, Blogging For Dummies figures as a must-read in most of the blog posts I have read in regards to blogging.
+If that interests you, you might want to check it out 😉

 The Pretender by James Patterson

 A short story, written under the new Bookshots series of novellas by James Patterson.
 Bookshots are really short books that can be finished in just a few hours.
 Ideal for busy people who still love a good book but find it hard to commit to 600+ pages, due to lack of time.